Code of conduct

 - respect the confidentiality of information about individuals and the work they do;

-- evaluate objectively, be impartial and have no previous connection with the school which could compromise their objectivity; to report honestly and fairly, ensuring that judgments are accurate, reliable and based on secure and sufficient evidence.
+- report honestly and fairly, ensuring that the award level is accurate, reliable and based on secure and sufficient evidence;

-- refrain from offering their own services to support a school they are assessing to meet the deadlines required.
+- refrain from offering their own services to support a school they are assessing to meet the deadlines required (see note below).